 Friend of the District

-The late Conway Public Schools board member and board president John McConnell is the namesake of the Conway High School football stadium.
+over the counter antifungal cream for skin rash The late Conway Public Schools board member and board president John McConnell is the namesake of the Conway High School football stadium.
 A prominent Conway business, McConnell owned several companies but always gave his undivided attention to Conway Public Schools.
 He served on the school board for 16 years, including 11 years as president.
 As a board member, McConnell was closely involved in the planning and construction of the stadium, which was originally built in 1975.
 The 1993 AAAA-Central Champion Wampus Cats were the first team to play in John McConnell Stadium.
 McConnell’s mission was to enhance the quality of education in Conway, a legacy he left to his children and grandchildren, who attended Conway Public Schools.

 Tom Courtway, a 1971 Conway High School graduate, is the 10th president of the University of Central Arkansas.
 He is an alumnus of Hendrix College, the University of Arkansas School of Law, and Georgetown University.
-Courtway practiced law for several years and previously served as UCA general counsel and interim president, vice president of Hendrix College, interim director of the Arkansas Department of Education, and served three terms in Arkansas House of Representatives.
+Courtway practiced law for several years and previously served as UCA general counsel and interim president, vice president of Hendrix College, interim director of the Arkansas Department of Education, and served three terms in Arkansas House of Representatives stvv tickets.

 A 1941 graduate of the University of North Texas, A.C.
 Anderson worked as a chemist in the Texas oil fields after graduation and served in the U.S. Army during World War II.
 He and his wife Mildred opened Anderson’s Paint and Wallpaper in Conway.
 Having taught in the Rio Grande Valley and Little Rock’s Joe T. Robinson School, Anderson joined the Conway School District in 1963 and retired in 1991.
-He died in Memphis, Tenn., in 2008.
+He died in Memphis, Tenn., in 2008 craps.

 Friend of the District